kachick/wait-other-jobs/docs/examples.md

 ## Auto merge

 - Assume test jobs defined in another workflow
-- Assume 1 workflow file defines 2 jobs with this action, it needs to avoid deadloks with `skip-list` or `skip-same-workflow` option
+- Assume 1 workflow file defines 2 jobs with this action, it needs to avoid deadlocks with `skip-list` or `skip-same-workflow` option

 ```yaml
 name: Merge bot PR after CI